inmanta/inmanta-core/docs/language.rst

 Entity names must start with an upper case character and can consist of the characters: ``a-zA-Z_0-9-``

 Entities can have a number of attributes and relations to other entities.
-Entity attributes have primitive types (string, number, with an optional default value.
+Entity attributes have primitive types, with an optional default value.

 Entities can inherit from multiple other entities.
 Entities inherits attributes and relations from parent entities.
 It is not possible to override or rename attributes or relations.
 All entities inherit from ``std::Entity``.